RoboArmGS: High-Quality Robotic Arm Splatting via B\'ezier Curve Refinement: Experiments

+We first evaluate static 3D reconstruction fidelity through the novel-view synthesis task.
+As reported in Tab.~\ref{tab:main_results}, RoboArmGS achieves state-of-the-art results across all metrics and significantly outperforms other methods.
+Although Robo-GS~\citep{lou2025robo} is a robot-specific method, it still relies on the vanilla 3D Gaussian model for rendering, which performs unconstrained spatial optimization.
+In contrast, our SGB module explicitly anchors Gaussians to the mesh surface to incorporate the robot's kinematic structure as a strong geometric prior.
+This structured approach prevents the formation of floating artifacts and maintains strict structural coherence, providing a more robust foundation for dynamic modeling.
+Qualitative comparisons in Fig.~\ref{fig:vis} further demonstrate that our method reconstructs fine-grained surface details with higher visual fidelity than these unconstrained baselines.

-\paragraph{Novel-Pose Synthesis.} We evaluate our dynamic modeling capability on the novel-pose synthesis task, which renders the robot in arbitrary, unseen joint configurations.
+\paragraph{Novel-Pose Synthesis.} We evaluate dynamic modeling capability through the novel-pose synthesis task, which involves rendering the robot in unseen joint configurations.
 As shown in Tab.~\ref{tab:main_results}, RoboArmGS substantially outperforms all baselines across all metrics.
-Critically, dynamic scene baselines model~\citep{wu20244d, yang2024deformable} temporal evolution using temporal indices rather than kinematic parameters, thus lacking the ability to render from specified joint configurations which is essential for digital twin applications.
-Even on held-out test frames, their generic deformation models fail to capture articulated motions, producing significant artifacts.
-The 3DGS + FK baseline, despite correct kinematic positioning, suffers from severe rendering artifacts and structural distortions.
-Our success stems from the Bézier-based Motion Refiner, which bridges the kinematic modeling gap through temporally smooth global corrections and per-joint offsets, ensuring kinematic accuracy and rendering coherence.
-Fig.~\ref{fig:nps} demonstrates our model renders sharp, structurally coherent images precisely aligned with ground truth, validating RoboArmGS as a controllable, motion-accurate digital asset.
+Generic 4D reconstruction methods~\citep{wu20244d, yang2024deformable} model temporal evolution using time indices rather than kinematic parameters.
+Consequently, they lack the ability to render from specified joint angles, a capability that is essential for digital assets applications.
+Even on held-out test frames, these generic deformation models fail to capture complex articulated motions and produce significant artifacts.
+To evaluate kinematic-driven approaches, we implement a 3DGS + FK baseline.
+This baseline binds 3D Gaussians to the mesh and drives their motion via nominal forward kinematics without any motion refinement.
+While Robo-GS~\citep{lou2025robo} shares a similar philosophy, its reliance on manual part segmentation and intensive parameter tuning limits its scalability.
+Therefore, we utilize 3DGS + FK as the representative kinematic baseline.
+Although this approach maintains the robot's rigid structure, it produces significant rendering errors, particularly in color and texture fidelity.
+These discrepancies arise because the nominal URDF poses deviate from the physical reality in the video, causing the rendered Gaussians to misalign with the actual image content.
+Our Bézier-based Motion Refiner addresses this by integrating the refinement of robotic motion directly into the 3D Gaussian optimization loop.
+By jointly optimizing the Bézier parameters alongside Gaussian attributes, our model reconciles nominal kinematics with actual visual dynamics through temporally smooth corrections.
+As demonstrated in Fig.~\ref{fig:vis}, RoboArmGS produces sharp, structurally coherent images that align precisely with the ground truth, validating its accuracy as a controllable digital asset.